DHTMLX/docs-spreadsheet/docs/api/selection_removeselectedcell_method.md

 ### Description

-@short: removes selection from the specified cell(s)
+@short: Removes selection from the specified cell(s)

 ### Usage